What is a self-driving car?

 Since 2016, self-driving cars have moved toward partial autonomy, with features that help drivers stay in their lane, along with ACC technology and the ability to self-park.

 Fully automated vehicles are not publicly available yet and may not be for many years.
-In the U.S., NHTSA provides federal guidance for introducing ADSes onto public roads and, as autonomous car technologies advance, so will the department's guidance.
+In the U.S., NHTSA provides federal guidance for introducing a new ADS onto public roads.
+As autonomous car technologies advance, so will the department's guidance.

 Self-driving cars are not yet legal on most roads.
 In June 2011, Nevada became the first jurisdiction in the world to allow driverless cars to be tested on public roadways; California, Florida, Ohio and Washington, D.C., have followed in the years since.